Sharif2499/GTL-MLE-Assignment-Submission/README.md

 pip install tensorflow transformers scikit-learn fastapi uvicorn

-To run the code Following sequence to be maintained:
+To run the code Following sequence to be maintained: python data_preprocessing.py python model_training.py python model_evaluation.py uvicorn app:app --reload

 1. data_preprocessing.py for the 'Data Analysis and Preprocessing'  before training .
 2. model_training.py for 'Model Development' where the model would be built, compiled, trained and saved.
 3. model_evaluation.py for 'Model Evaluation' to evaluate different performance metrices on test set.
 4. app.py for 'Model Deployment' to deploy the model using FastAPI.
+(Health Check: to http://localhost:8000/health to check the API health; Prediction Endpoint: Send a POST request to http://localhost:8000/predict with JSON data)